jansenicus/m3u8-to-mp4-ffmpeg/README.md

 # Playlist Downloader (m3u8-to-mp4) using ffmpeg
-downloader from m3u8 video streaming playlists into mp4 using ffmpeg in linux
+python utility script to transcode video streaming playlist (m3u8) into mp4s using ffmpeg in linux

 USAGE: